 - how much body fat a person has

-- how often they consume the drug
+- how much and how often they consume the drug

 - the sensitivity of the drug test